Tanner253/DrillDrillDrill/README.md

 O(v + e) time
 O(v) space
 impliment a depth first traversal of a tree from left to right and store sall the names in an input array and returns it

+### Minimum waiting time
+given a non empty array of positive intigers representing the amounts of time that a specific queries take to execute. only one query can be executed at a time but the queries can be executd in any order. find the minimum query wait time.